-A key principle of working in a position like mine at Wix is something we call “customer obsession.”
+A key principle of working in a position like mine at Wix the free website builder, is something we call “customer obsession.”
 We build our products around the needs of our users and we always strive to make these products better in order to provide true value to them.

 One of the best parts of my job is speaking with users.
 I conduct one-on-one interviews with them, which allows me to ask specific questions about their experiences with the products I’m working on.
 The interviews provide insights, such as improvements I can make in the future and a deep understanding of users’ genuine emotions in relation to those products.
 All of this enables me to establish connections and build strong relationships with these customers.

 Whether you’re a product manager, have a business website, are thinking of starting a business, or is someone looking to gain valuable user insight about your customers, look no further than the following information.
 Here are 10 of the top tips and insights you’ll need to make the most out of your user interviews.

 01. Reach out at the most optimal time